Welcome to SCARS

 VHF Audio is On-The-Web

 Are you ever out of town and want to tap into the local net back home, but your 2-meter radio can’t reach that far?
-You can now take advantage of technology and the World Wide Web by online listening to the SCARS and OU 2-meter repeaters.
+Using the World Wide Web by listening to the SCARS 2-meter repeater.
 Do what?
 Yes!
 It’s real, and it sounds great!
-Give it a try by clicking here or on the play button below.
+Give it a try by clicking here or the play button below.

 Homebrew – Pixie Radio Kits